Olovson/bpmn-planner/docs/JIRA_NAMING_UPDATE_SUMMARY.md

    - Verify root process name is never included

 2. **Verify epic names**:
-   - Check that epics still use path-based naming
+   - Check that epics use path-based naming with only callActivity ancestors
    - Verify root process name is excluded from paths
+   - Verify that other tasks are not included in the path (only subprocesses)

 3. **Verify consistency**:
    - Same subprocess appearing in multiple places should have the same Jira name